erickamg/GEONZON_PORTFOLIO/README.md

-# Ericka's Portfolio 🌿
+# Ericka's Portfolio

-A personal portfolio website built for the MATA Technologies Inc. Skills Showcase Challenge (Web Development Intern Challenge).
+A personal portfolio website showcasing my skills, projects, and background as a BS Information Technology student.

 ## Description

-A single-page portfolio with a botanical, garden-journal visual theme — sage green, warm beige, and a peachy accent — featuring a Home section with a short bio, a Projects section showcasing three real projects, and a Contact section with a client-side-validated form.
+A single-page portfolio in a clean green-and-beige color palette, featuring a Home section with a short bio, a Projects section showcasing three real projects, and a Contact section with a client-side-validated form.

 ## Technologies used